 Old Mutual Om die Dam is the largest inland ultra-marathon in South Africa, offering a 50km ultra marathon, a 21km half-marathon, a 10km route and a 5km fun run.
 It attracts over 7 000 participants.

 Due to its scenic route – via the Haartebeespoort Dam – and family appeal, the race is consistently voted as one of the top national races.

-The Old Mutual Om Die Dam Marathon was held on 16 March 2013.
+The Old Mutual Om Die Dam Marathon will be on 15 March 2014.

 To help with your preparation for Om die Dam Marathon, you might like to register for a customised training programme, developed by Virtual Coach, Norrie Williamson.

 Jordan’s London Olympic marathoner Methqal Alabadi won the 21st Dead Sea Ultra Marathon with a well-timed charge over the final 17km of the race.